LINSCAN -- A Linearity Based Clustering Algorithm: Numerical Results

 \subsection{Example Datasets}

+Figure \ref{fig:crossing} shows an example of synthetic data with two QLCs intersecting at a high angle.
+Note that unlike DBSCAN, LINSCAN is able to separate the two QLCs.
+Further, we can see the dependence on point order in ADCN, as the clustering behavior is sensitive to initialization, in contrast to LINSCAN which is fully deterministic and independent of the ordering of points.

-Figure \ref{img:test_with_noise} shows the results of applying LINSCAN to the same data as in Figure \ref{img:test_dat}, Figure \ref{img:test_without_noise} shows the clusters with the noise points removed, and Figure \ref{img:test_filtered} shows the results of removing clusters with spectral ratio greater than $\frac{1}{2}$.
-Note the separation of clusters in the bottom left and top left corners in comparison to the results from DBSCAN.
+Figure \ref{img:test_with_noise} shows the results of applying LINSCAN to the same data as in Figure 1 and Figure \ref{img:test_filtered} shows the results of labeling clusters with spectral ratio greater than $\frac{1}{2}$ as noise (and removing noise points for clarity).